Rauschenberg Medical Emergency Grants

 - Transportation expenses to/from appointments/treatments

-Grants cannot be requested for non-emergency medical conditions, ongoing medical/psychological/psychiatric treatment; wellness visits; regular check-ups, annual exams or procedures; standard vision care or eyeglasses, or hearing aids (unless required as a direct result of an emergency injury/surgery/condition); elective procedures; insurance purchase/premiums, or any non-medical expenses, even if the result of an emergency.
+Grants cannot be requested for non-emergency medical conditions; ongoing medical/psychological/psychiatric treatment; wellness visits; regular check-ups, annual exams or procedures; standard vision care or eyeglasses, or hearing aids, or medical equipment (unless required as a direct result of an emergency injury/surgery/condition); elective procedures; insurance purchase/premiums; experimental treatments; or any non-medical expenses, even if the result of an emergency.

-Grants cannot be requested for treatment, prescriptions, or other expenses related to a chronic condition, or, generally, for eyeglasses, hearing aids or equipment.** Extenuating circumstances which cause an unexpected and severe worsening of the condition may be considered at the discretion of the review panel.
+Grants cannot be requested for treatment, prescriptions, or other expenses related to a chronic condition, unless there are extenuating circumstances which cause an unexpected and severe worsening of the condition.
 Example: A recent traumatic incident triggered a flareup of an existing mental health condition.

 Chronic diseases are defined broadly as conditions that last one year or more and require ongoing medical, dental, or mental health attention or limit activities of daily living or both.